updated on January 6th, 2023

 The most basic and essential of a first aid kit of any kind.
 Minor scrapes or cuts will be the most common injury you will see either for yourself or handing a couple out to travel companions or passersby.
 Stock several band-aid bandages in an assortment of sizes.
 If you’re planning on hiking or even just doing a lot of walking, it would be a great idea to pack some blister bandages.
-Remember not to go crazy and pack hundreds of these things.
-You will most likely be able to resupply at random shops on your trip.
+We’ve noticed that some countries don’t carry these, so make sure you put these in your first aid kit for international travel.

 In the unfortunate event you find yourself dealing with something bigger than a basic cut, elastic bandages are perfect for keeping a dressing in place and clean until you can get yourself or someone else off to proper medical attention.
 You won’t be working military triage, so one or two at most should do you just fine.
 Also useful to wrap sprained wrists and ankles.

 Condoms & a Maxi Pad